 Treating Memory Disorders at Georgia Regents Medical Center in Augusta, Georgia

-Alzheimer’s disease and other forms of dementia take a real toll on patients and their families, who often struggle to assemble the expertise and resources they need to meet the challenges these neurodegenerative diseases bring.
-At Georgia Regents Medical Center, we offer a unique opportunity for patients in the Augusta, GA and surrounding areas to have a complete evaluation for their memory disorders through our Memory Disorders Clinic as well as participate in clinical trails developing new therapies for patients with memory loss.
+Alzheimer’s disease and other forms of dementia take a toll on patients and their families, who often struggle to assemble the expertise and resources they need to meet the challenges neurodegenerative diseases bring.
+At Georgia Regents Medical Center, we offer a unique opportunity for patients in the Augusta, GA and surrounding areas to have a complete memory evaluation through our Memory Disorders Clinic as well as participate in clinical trails developing new therapies for patients with memory loss.

 The Memory Disorders Clinic is in the Department of Neurology at the Georgia Regents Medical Center in Augusta, GA on the fourth floor of the Ambulatory Care Building.